Wall Of Fame - Volunteers Week

 10th June 2020

-As last week (1st-7th June) was Volunteers Week, we are reflecting on four inspiring volunteers who have given up their time to support amazing National Lottery funded charities, and their vulnerable communities, since the outbreak of Coronavirus.
+As last week (1st-7th June) was Volunteers Week, we are reflecting on three inspiring volunteers who have given up their time to support amazing National Lottery funded charities and their vulnerable communities since the outbreak of COVID-19.

-Amma is a regular volunteer at Little Village- a London based charity that provides clothes, toys and equipment for children up to the age of five.
-The Coronavirus outbreak has seen a huge rise in the demand for help, so they have been busy creating and delivering bundles of essential items to struggling parents and children across London.
+Amma is a regular volunteer at Little Village.
+A South London based charity that provides clothes, toys and equipment for children up to the age of five.
+Coronavirus has seen a huge rise in demand for their help, so they have been busy creating and delivering bundles of essential items to struggling parents and children across London.

-Amma says: “I fundamentally believe that every one of us, every human being, has the right to live in a dignified and respectful way.
+Amma explains the reason behind why she volunteers: “I fundamentally believe that every one of us, every human being, has the right to live in a dignified and respectful way.
 I’m no better or worse than anybody else, every child is of worth, every human being is of worth.
 I suppose it saddens me that there are some children, and women, and families who just have such a rough ride in life, particularly the nation we live in, where there’s actually plenty.
 Every day you see people get rid of things, throw things away – there’s an abundance of stuff.
-Volunteering in Little Village is my small contribution towards trying to make the world a better place.”
+Volunteering for Little Village is my small contribution towards trying to make the world a better place.”

-Lucie speaks of the rewards of volunteering: “The music events are wonderful.
+Lucie comments on what it means to her to be a volunteer: “The musical events are wonderful.
 Joyous performance comes out of what these young adults do.
 The opportunities to see quality musicians, help out in the community, make good relationships with other volunteers, and contribute in a really worthwhile way to enriching people’s lives as well as my own is reward enough.”

 In her spare time, Lucie is a beekeeper, and has pledged to donate the money she makes from the honey later this year to the Centre.